Have you ever had the weird feeling like you’re on a different schedule than everyone around you?

 MG: If your schedule doesn’t mesh with your chronotype, can you change your chonotype?
 Or at least take steps to sleep better and feel more energized?

-Dr. Breus: It’s hard to fool Mother Nature, but there are things you may be able to do.
-For instance, taking melatonin before bed can help you feel sleepier, and using light therapy during the day could help you feel more energized.
+Dr. Breus: It’s hard to fool nature, but there are things you may be able to do.
+For instance, using light therapy during the day could help you feel more energized.